prblm-sh/Find-Empty-Wavs/README.md

 You may also specify the name of the directory/folder on the command line, i.e. `python silentWavs.py C:\PATH\TO\FOLDER`.
 If the path name contains any spaces, it must be wrapped in quotes when called from the command line.
 I.e. `python silentWavs.py '..\exports\new track\'`.
 However, when entering the folder path at the prompt when the program is running, quotes *must not be used* in the path name, even if it contains spaces.

-The first prompt will ask which directory you want to check.
+The first prompt will ask which directory you want to check if you did not enter a directory on the command line when calling the script.
 Enter either the FULL path of the directory, i.e. `C:\Users\username\music\exports`.

 Or you can use the relative path you're calling the script from, i.e. if your running the script from `C:\Users\username\scripts\` and the `.wav` files you want to test are in `C:\Users\username\exports\newTrack`, you can enter `..\exports\newTrack`.
 The `..\` indicates the parent/one directory above the current directory, in this example it would be `C:\Users\username\`.
 Using it twice will go up two directories.